Learn about our DVC Graduation Ceremony.

 DVC issues Associate of Arts and of Science Degrees as well as Certificates of Accomplishment and Achievement in a variety of majors and subjects.
 All degrees and certificates are listed online, in the schedule of classes and in the catalog under each subject.

-The applications for an AA/AS degree and for a certificate are online and available in the Admissions and Records office.
-Students should submit their applications by the deadline date during the semester in which s/he plans to complete the requirements.
+The petitions for an AA/AS degree and for a certificate are online and available in the Admissions and Records office.
+Students should submit their petition by the deadline date during the semester in which s/he plans to complete the requirements.
 Degrees and Certificates are accepted on a semester basis.

-If coursework from other schools and colleges is being used, official transcripts must be on file, or submitted with the degree/certificate application.
-If a student is registered in courses at another school that last term, a schedule printout from that school should be attached to the application.
+If coursework from other schools and colleges is being used, official transcripts must be on file, or submitted with the degree/certificate petition.
+If a student is registered in courses at another school that last term, a schedule printout from that school should be attached to the petition.

-Degree applications are evaluated throughout the semester in roughly the order they were received.
-Once final grades have been received from instructors, applications are reviewed again and finalized.
-Transcripts will be posted with degree information, and diplomas will be mailed 6-8 weeks after the conclusion of the semester.
+Degree petitions are evaluated throughout the semester in roughly the order they were received.
+Once final grades have been received from instructors, petitions are reviewed again and finalized.
+Transcripts will be posted with degree information, and diplomas will be mailed 10 weeks after the conclusion of the semester.

-Admissions and Records highly recommends that students visit a counselor prior to submitting a degree application to ensure that all requirements have been met or are in-progress.
+Admissions and Records highly recommends that students visit a counselor prior to submitting a degree petition to ensure that all requirements have been met or are in-progress.

 Students must maintain continuous enrollment in order to keep their catalog rights.
 Continuous enrollment is defined as enrollment in at least one course within the district in an academic year (fall-spring-summer).
 The student must receive a grade or notation on their transcript of “A”, “B”, “C”, “D”, “F”, “P”, “NP”, “I” or “W” for the course.
 This continuous enrollment policy applies to new, returning or continuing students.
 If a student breaks continuous enrollment, s/he will be granted catalog rights to the catalog in effect when s/he re-enrolls or applies for a degree or certificate.